KauzClay/docs-tap/about-package-profiles.hbs.md

  </tbody>
 </table>

+**Notes:**

-**Tanzu Developer Tooling:** refers to the developer conventions that enable debugging and Live Update function in the inner loop.
+- **Tanzu Developer Tooling:** This refers to the developer conventions that enable debugging and Live Update function in the inner loop.

-**Extended Scanning Coverage:** When building container images with the Tanzu Build Service, the Cloud Native Build Packs used in the build process for the specified languages produce a Software Bill of Materials (SBOM).
+- **Extended Scanning Coverage:** When building container images with the Tanzu Build Service, the Cloud Native Build Packs used in the build process for the specified languages produce a Software Bill of Materials (SBOM).
 Some scan engines support the enhanced ability to use this SBOM as a source for the scan.
 Out of the Box Supply Chain - Testing and Scanning leverages Anchore's Grype for the image scan, which suppports this capability.

+- **Spring Boot:** To ensure compatibility with all Tanzu Application Platform components, you must use a supported version of Spring Boot.
+For more information, see [Spring Boot Support](https://spring.io/projects/spring-boot#support).

 ## <a id='install'></a> Installing Tanzu Application Platform